ssegrubdivad/CodeCRISPR/docs/guides/narrative_overview.md

-# A Comprehensive Narrative explanation of CodeCRISPR, for those who like to read.
+# A Comprehensive Narrative Explanation of CodeCRISPR, for Those Who Like to Read.

 ## What CodeCRISPR Does and Why It's Valuable